 Teen Challenge receives the National Religious Broadcaster’s Milestone award for exemplary service in the industry for five decades or longer.

-We updated our name to “Adult & Teen Challenge USA” to better reflect the populations we serve.
+We updated our name to “Adult & Teen Challenge” to better reflect the populations we serve.

 60th Anniversary Celebration